 Find me on LinkedIn

 Buying or selling a company is a significant undertaking, and one you want to get right, whether you are the acquirer or the seller.
-Determining the appropriate structure – whether to acquire shares or assets – is critical to a successful transaction and is a consideration to be made at the outset of any M&A strategy.
+Determining the appropriate structure – whether to acquire shares or assets – is critical to a successful transaction and is a consideration to be made at the outset of any M&A deal process.

 In contemplating selling or acquiring a company or its assets there are a range of different structures that may be used (to varying degrees of complexity) to bring about a change in ownership.
 In essence these structures fall under to two distinct categories (or, sometimes a combination of the two).
 They are:

 - (i) Purchase of company/business assets (“Asset purchase”);

 - (ii) Purchase of shares from the existing shareholders (“Share purchase”);

 - (iii) A third possibility is for a merger or share-for-share exchange.